danomatika/ofxPd/README.md

 ### File "tr1/memory" not found in Xcode

-You just upgraded to OSX 10.9 and Xcode 5 right?
+You just upgraded to macOS 10.9 and Xcode 5 right?
 The default compiler is now LLVM and you need to rebuild your Xcode project files so OF will build correctly.
 Ude the ProjectGenerator in the OF 0.8.0 download to regenerate the project:

 * choose the _parent folder_ of your project folder
 * set the name of the project